goldkrs/MyProj1/README.md

 ## Acknowledgments

 - Raspberry Pi documentation and Picamera2 examples
 - OpenCV tutorials for face detection and recognition
+## License
+This project is licensed under the MIT License.